 - 47. Plaintiff hereby re-alleges and incorporates by reference each of the allegations set forth in the preceding paragraphs. - 48.
-Defendants make, use, sell, offer for sale, and/or import into the United States products that infringe the Asserted Patents. - 49.
-Defendants make, use, sell, offer for sale, and/or import into the United States products that infringe the Asserted Patents. - 50.
-In the eye of an ordinary observer, the design of Defendants' Infringing Products and the designs claimed in the Asserted Patents are substantially the same.
-Said sameness deceives prospective purchasers and induces them to purchase Defendants' products supposing them to have come from Plaintiff. - 51.
-Defendants' Infringing Products misappropriate the novelty of the designs claimed in the Asserted Patents that distinguished Plaintiff's patented designs from the prior art.
+Defendants make, use, sell, offer for sale, and/or import into the United States products that infringe the Asserted Patent. - 49.
+In the eye of an ordinary observer, the design of Defendants' Infringing Products and the designs claimed in the Asserted Patent are substantially the same.
+Said sameness deceives prospective purchasers and induces them to purchase Defendants' products supposing them to have come from Plaintiff. - 50.
+Defendants' Infringing Products misappropriate the novelty of the designs claimed in the Asserted Patent that distinguished Plaintiff's patented designs from the prior art. - 51.
+Defendants sell, offer for sale, and/or import into the United States for subsequent sale or use products that infringe directly and/or indirectly the ornamental designs claimed in the Asserted Patent.

-- 52. Defendants sell, offer for sale, and/or import into the United States for subsequent sale or use products that infringe directly and/or indirectly the ornamental designs claimed in the Asserted Patents. - 53.
-Defendants have infringed each of the Asserted Patents through the acts complained of herein and will continue to do so unless enjoined by this Court. - 54.
-Defendants' infringement of Plaintiff's Asserted Patents has been willful. - 55.
-Defendants' infringement of Plaintiff's Asserted Patents has caused Plaintiff to suffer irreparable harm resulting from the loss of its lawful rights under U.S. patent law to exclude others from making, using, selling, offering for sale, and importing the designs claimed in the Asserted Patents. - 56.
-Plaintiff is entitled to injunctive relief pursuant to 35 U.S.C. § 283. - 57.
-Plaintiff is entitled to recover damages adequate to compensate Plaintiff for Defendants' infringement of the Asserted Patents, including Defendants' profits pursuant to 35 U.S.C. § 289. - 58.
+- 52. Defendants have infringed each of the Asserted Patent through the acts complained of herein and will continue to do so unless enjoined by this Court. - 53.
+Defendants' infringement of Plaintiff's Asserted Patent has been willful. - 54.
+Defendants' infringement of Plaintiff's Asserted Patent has caused Plaintiff to suffer irreparable harm resulting from the loss of its lawful rights under U.S. patent law to exclude others from making, using, selling, offering for sale, and importing the designs claimed in the Asserted Patent. - 55.
+Plaintiff is entitled to injunctive relief pursuant to 35 U.S.C. § 283. - 56.
+Plaintiff is entitled to recover damages adequate to compensate Plaintiff for Defendants' infringement of the Asserted Patent, including Defendants' profits pursuant to 35 U.S.C. § 289. - 57.
 Plaintiff is entitled to recover any other damages as appropriate pursuant to 35 U.S.C. § 284.